Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 How a CVA is Proposed and Approved

-To propose a Company Voluntary Arrangement (CVA), a detailed proposal must be prepared by the company's directors and then submitted for approval to creditors and shareholders.
-This proposal assesses the likelihood of rescuing the business and must comply with the Insolvency Act, as supervised by the Insolvency Service.
-The objective is to offer better returns to creditors than other insolvency procedures, such as creditors' voluntary Liquidation or members' voluntary Liquidation might provide.
-Key elements include the valuation and potential utilization of the company's assets, maintaining control of the business whilst the arrangement is in place, and ensuring the overall benefit of creditors.
-A CVA aims to support struggling businesses to restructure financially without the immediate dissolution that occurs in liquidation scenarios.
+The objective is to offer better returns to creditors than other insolvency procedures, such as creditors' voluntary liquidation or members' voluntary liquidation might provide.
+Key elements include the valuation and potential utilisation of the company's assets, maintaining control of the business whilst the arrangement is in place, and ensuring the overall benefit of creditors under the statutory hierarchy.

 Key steps in the CVA proposal process include: